 Hubspot Sales Pro

-By adding the Sales Hub professional subscription you give the free CRM some hypothetical steroids upon which to perform.
+Adding the Sales Hub professional subscription gives the free CRM some hypothetical steroids to perform.
 In addition to all of the functionality listed above in the CRM section, you get so much more.
 Introducing sales automation.

 But what else is beneficial?

-- Set up email sequences for prospecting; think trigger events, responses to enquiries which generally makes your life easier and quicker to respond
+• Set up email sequences for prospecting; think trigger events responses to enquiries, making your life easier and quicker to respond.

-- Call tracking.
-You can make calls directly from the Hubspot CRM and directly tie conversations to a customer record.
-This means you can access this for preparing for sales calls, especially exploratory calls.
-In addition, if you are taken ill and you need to close a deal, your colleagues can access the records and close them whilst you’re absent
+• Call tracking.
+You can call from the Hubspot CRM and tie conversations to a customer record.
+This means you can access this to prepare for sales calls, especially exploratory ones.
+In addition, if you are taken ill and need to close a deal, your colleagues can access the records and close them whilst absent.

-- Develop those all-important sales playbooks and ensure the teams are singing from the same sheet.
+• Develop those all-important sales playbooks and ensure the teams sing from the same sheet.
 You’ll get faster onboarding and shorter sales cycles.

-- Use the quotes tool to tie in quotes to your automated deal stages and generate quotes based on your products*
+• Use the quotes tool to tie quotes to your automated deal stages and generate quotes based on your products.*

-- Sales analytics and reporting are key to individual sales reps and team performance
+• Sales analytics and reporting are essential to individual sales reps and team performance.

 Sales proposal tools

-As you can see, or at least picture the sales tech stack we use here at BIAS is simple, seamless and yet superbly powerful.
-We wanted tech that either natively or simply integrated with each other or by using piesync or zapier.
-However, the latter was to be used sparingly if at all.
+As you can see, or at least picture, the sales tech stack we use here at BIAS is simple, seamless and yet superbly powerful.
+We wanted tech that was either natively or integrated or by using Piesync or Zapier.
+However, the latter was to be used sparingly, if at all.

 But let's talk about presentations and more standardisation.